openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    variable

 #.
 If the left-hand operand is an array access expression (see
-   :ref:`Array Indexing Expression`), possibly enclosed in pairs of parentheses, then:
+   :ref:`Array Indexing Expression`), possibly enclosed in a pair of parentheses, then:

    #.
 The array reference subexpression of the left-hand operand is evaluated.
-      If this evaluation completes abruptly, then so does the assignment expression, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
+      If this evaluation completes abruptly, then so does the assignment expression.
+In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
    #.
-If the evaluation completes normally, the index subexpression of the
+If the evaluation completes normally, then the index subexpression of
-      left-hand operand is evaluated.
-If this evaluation completes abruptly, then so does the assignment expression, the right-hand operand is not evaluated, and the assignment does not occur.
+      the left-hand operand is evaluated.
+If this evaluation completes abruptly, then so does the assignment expression.
+In that case, the right-hand operand is not evaluated, and the assignment does not occur.
    #.
-If the evaluation completes normally, the right-hand operand is evaluated.
+If the evaluation completes normally, then the right-hand operand is
+      evaluated.
 If this evaluation completes abruptly, then so does the assignment expression, and the assignment does not occur.
    #.
 If the evaluation completes normally, but the value of the index
-      subexpression is less than zero, or greater than or equal to the *length* of the array, then an *ArrayIndexOutOfBoundsError* is thrown, and the assignment does not occur.
+      subexpression is less than zero, or greater than, or equal to the *length* of the array, then *ArrayIndexOutOfBoundsError* is thrown, and the assignment does not occur.
    #.
 Otherwise, the value of the index subexpression is used to select an
       element of the array referred to by the value of the array reference subexpression.